Introducing ROS2 Wrapper for ZED

 ROS1 communication infrastructure is based on a custom serialization format, a custom transport protocol and a custom central discovery mechanism.
 ROS1 needs a “master node” running on one of the machines of the robot infrastructure to relay all messages between the different nodes..This means that that if the communication with the “master” node fails, the whole system collapses.

-Yuya Maruyama’s “Exploring the Performance of ROS2” provides an excellent analysis about the communication improvements in ROS2.
+Yuya Maruyama’s “Exploring the Performance of ROS2” provides an excellent analysis of the communication improvements in ROS2.

 Components with life cycle